6 Top Tips for Successful Incentive Travel Planning

 3) Choose comfortable accommodation suited to the team

-Is it a group of board level executives you’re taking away for a few days?
+Is it a group of board-level executives you’re taking away for a few days?
 Middle managers?
 The workforce who are at the coalface every day?
 Or are you rewarding the whole company with an incentive trip?
 It goes without saying that any accommodation must meet basic standards of cleanliness and practicality.
 But make sure the overall quality level and facilities are suitable for each type of group.
-For example, while your board level staff may expect 5 star luxury with a spa, entertaining the whole company is unlikely to warrant (or want) such an extravagance.
+For example, while your board-level staff may expect 5-star luxury with a spa, entertaining the whole company is unlikely to warrant (or want) such an extravagance.

 Bear in mind the surrounding environment too.
 If you’re in a hotel on a busy high street with bars all around, don’t be surprised if your group breaks off into factions to do their own thing during free time.
 That’s definitely not good for team building and morale!
-A more remote location, where focus on each other can be more easily maintained is better suited to a corporate trip.
+A more remote location, where focus on each other can be more easily maintained, is better suited to incentive group travel.
 A country hotel or even a private house is often perfect.
 With a private house you could even bring in caterers to take care of group meal times.
 It brings a personal touch that makes staff feel special and adds to the uniqueness of their experience.
 It generally needs no more budget than dining out each day and in fact can often be less expensive.

 4) Keep travel arrangements simple

-You want an incentive travel experience to be as easy as possible for your team.
+You want the incentive travel program to be as easy as possible for your team.
 After all this is their reward, they shouldn’t have to jump through hoops to enjoy it.
 So make sure group transport is included.
 If your incentive trip is in the same country as your company, overland travel by bus or coach might be a good option.
 And don’t underestimate how much this forms part of the experience.
 From the moment your team steps on the bus, their reward has started and they’ll start the out-of-work socialising you’re aiming for.

 If flights are needed, make sure people can go from the airport most convenient for them.
 And make sure they’re collected as a group from the airport when they land.